bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/InformationLength_05Ecr739L7IvyGuZ7C$2zv/Documentation.md

-Supported bytes of the data Information, e.g.127 bytes
+Indicates supported bytes of the data Information, e.g.127 bytes.